want to contribute?

 Thankfully, ZFS is relatively modern (it was first introduced in Solaris 10), so the shells supported are comparatively featureful and complete.

-OS checks are frowned upon; please keep the code platform agnostic.
+OS checks are frowned upon; please keep the code as platform agnostic as possible.

 As a rule, avoid calling external programs (date, grep, sed, etc).
-Adding a call or two per run isn't a problem, but adding even one call per snapshot checked can easily cause major slowdowns.
+Adding a call or two per run isn't a problem, but adding a call that will execute for every snapshot checked will cause major slowdowns.
 Remember, zfsnap runs on systems with 100,000+ snapshots to check. sh's substring support is powerful enough that sed and grep are rarely (if ever) needed in our use-case.

 Also avoid spawning subshells, which are almost as bad as calling external